The Three Sisters (Alberta): Peaks

 Big Sister is a moderate scramble on southwestern slopes and is very steep while Middle Sister is an easy scramble from Stewart Creek.
 Little Sister is a more difficult ascent requiring technical climbing skills.
 The Three Sisters Traverse is an obscure and dangerous climb seldom done.

-Local Wildlife in Surrounding Area
+Local wildlife in surrounding area

 Being located in the southern Canmore mountain area, there are several wildlife notorious for the area.
 Wildlife species include but are not limited to grizzly bears, wolverines, lynxes, wolves, cougars, elk, moose, and bighorn sheep.
 In particular, the grizzly bear, lynx, and wolverine are considered endangered in this region.

-Indigenous People in Surrounding Area
+Indigenous people in surrounding area

 The Three Sisters mountain is located near Canmore, AB.
 Canmore is located within the region of Treaty 7, which exists in Southern Alberta.
 Bearspaw First Nation, Chiniki First Nation, Goodstoney First Nation, Tsuut’ina First Nation, and Blackfoot Confederacy exist within Treaty 7.
 These nations form the Stoney Nakoda.
 Canmore is also in Region 3, home of the Métis Nation of Alberta.